marcelmaatkamp/electron-rabbitmq/README.md

-Simple RabbitMQ Electron Application to display messages send to a (topic) exchange in RabbitMQ.
+Simple RabbitMQ Electron Application to display messages send to a topic exchange 'input' in RabbitMQ.

 ## Build and start (debug) application